Radhikagarg20/Mnrega_portal/README.md

-# 🏗️ MGNREGA Portal — Maharashtra (mgnrega-portal)
+# 🏗️ MGNREGA Portal — Maharashtra

 ### 🌍 About the Project
 The **MGNREGA Maharashtra Portal** is a **bilingual (English + Hindi)**, **mobile-friendly**, and **offline-capable** web dashboard designed to visualize district-level performance data from the **Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA)**.